Buck Shelford: Career

 Upon becoming captain, Shelford brought his teammates to Te Aute College, a Māori school, to see the students perform a traditional haka.
 Although the All Blacks had been performing the haka at the start of their matches since the team's inception, it was Shelford who taught them the proper way to perform the "Ka Mate" haka.
 Shelford has said that the All Blacks had previously done the haka in a way that showed little understanding or training, and with the support of a former All Black, Hika Reid, stressed the importance of correctly learning the tikanga, words and actions, noting that the key was getting the European members of the team to embrace the change.
 The All Blacks performed the haka for the first time in New Zealand at the 1987 Rugby World Cup.

 In 1990, the All Blacks' selectors decided that Shelford was not up to the standard for the team and he was controversially dropped after the test series against Scotland.
 The general public were unhappy with this decision, especially when the All Blacks lost the third test of their next series against Australia, ending a 17-test winning streak (and 49 game streak including non-tests).
 After this, fans started appearing at games with signs saying "Bring Back Buck".
 Shelford said he had "no hard feelings" about being dropped and that he had spoken with the then selector, Alex Wyllie, who expressed a "few regrets" about his decision.

 Although Shelford never regained his place in the All Blacks side, he was the captain of the New Zealand XV that played Romania in the Soviet Union and New Zealand B team that beat Australia B in 1991.
-He had played 48 All Blacks games including 22 tests and had captained the side 31 times, including 14 tests.
+He played 48 All Blacks games including 22 tests and captained the side 31 times, including 14 tests.
 He also scored 22 tries in total in his All Blacks career.

 Shelford moved to England to play for Northampton, helping to revitalise a team languishing at the lower end of the first division and inspiring them to their first Pilkington Cup final.
 He retired from playing all rugby in 1995 after a spell at the Rugby Roma in the Italian Championship and coached for some time in Britain, including spells at Saracens and Rugby Lions.
 He returned to New Zealand and was the assistant coach of the North Harbour team in 1997 and coach in 1998.
 Currently, Shelford is coaching at his former club, North Shore in Devonport.

 In 2020, he became the host, assistant coach and emergency player for All Blacks Alumni in Match Fit, a reality documentary series to train retired All Blacks back into shape against the current New Zealand Barbarians squad of former internationals.
 He reprised the role in 2021/22 (aired 2022).